Communication-Efficient Federated Learning via Optimal Client Sampling: Efficient Training via Client Sampling

-Summarizing the discussions, we formalize our algorithm for communication-efficient FL as \aref{alg:optRedAvg}.
+Summarizing the discussions, we formalize our framework for communication-efficient FL as \aref{alg:all_system}.
 In brief, $N$ clients are selected at the beginning of round $t$.
-The server broadcasts model parameters $\theta_t$, and the selected clients locally performs SGD with mini-batches of size $B$ for $E$ epochs.
-Then, following a communication threshold rule $R$ (selected among those described in \sref{sec:threshSel}) that evaluates if the local model update $\Delta_t^i$ exceeds the threshold, each client \textit{locally} decides whether to communicate its updates or not, and transmits either the model updates $\theta^k_{t+1}$ or a negative-acknowledgement message, respectively.
-In both cases, the client sends its training data size $n_i$ to enable weighing according to $w_i = \frac{n_i}{\sum_jn_j}$ (line 16).
-Finally, following the optimal sampling strategy, the server estimates each client's parameters as
+The server broadcasts the model parameters $\theta_t$, and the selected clients locally performs SGD with mini-batches of size $B$ for $E$ epochs.
+Following a comparison of the norm of the local model update to a threshold, each client \textit{locally} decides whether to communicate its updates or not, and transmits either the model updates $\theta^{(k)}_{t+1}$ or a negative-acknowledgement message, respectively.
+In both cases, the client sends its training data size $n_k$ to enable weighting by $w_k = \frac{n_k}{\sum_jn_j}$ (line 16).
+Each client also transmits to server the norm of its update (only one float, 32 bits, compared with full model), even if it does not transmit the actual update.
+Finally, the server estimates $k^{th}$ client's parameters as

-Parameters $\lambda$ and $\mu$ are estimated via least-squares (Supplementary A.2), where $\Delta t = 1$.
-Note that the server's computationally cheap alternative to estimation is to simply reuse the client’s model from the previous round, i.e., to set $\hat{\theta}_{t+1}^i = \theta_t$; in our experiments, we observed that this alternative consistently provides high accuracy.
-Finally, the server computes a new model according to $\theta_{t+1} = \sum_{i=1}^Nw_i\hat{\theta}_{t}^i$ (line 11 of the algorithm's pseudo-code).
+Parameters $\hat{a}_t$ and $\hat{b}_t$ are estimated via the least-squares procedure in \sref{sec:ouProcess}.
+Note that the server's computationally cheap alternative to estimation is to reuse the client’s model from the previous round, i.e., to set $\hat{\theta}_{t+1}^{(k)} = \theta_t$, or to simply ignore the client; as reported in the next section, these alternatives consistently underperform our proposed policy.
+Finally, the server computes a new model according to $\theta_{t+1} = \sum_{k=1}^N w_k\hat{\theta}_{t+1}^{(k)}$ (line 13 of the pseudo-code), updates the threshold and the rolling sums used for parameter estimation, and proceeds to the next round of training.